What is a Low Sodium Diet?

 Amounts of Recommended Sodium Allowed Per Day (Based on Age)

-The Institute of Medicine recommends the following daily sodium intake per age group:
+The Institute of Medicine recommends the following daily sodium intake to the following:

 - 1,000 milligrams (mg) for children aged 1 to 3